speltriao/Pacman-Update-for-GNOME-Shell/README.md

 # Pacman-Update-for-GNOME-Shell
-Count pacman, AUR and flatpak updates with a GNOME extension.
+Count and install pacman, AUR and flatpak updates with a GNOME Javascript extension.

 <br></br>
 ![ScreenShot](print(1).png)